 How?
 It's all about the amount.

-Plus, you don't have yet another bottle of flavouring sitting in your kitchen cupboard gathering dust!
+Plus, you don't have yet another bottle of flavoring sitting in your kitchen cupboard gathering dust!

-Full transparency here: By using 1 tsp of banana extract instead of real mashed banana you could reduce the net carbs to 1.5g per serving.
+Full transparency: By using 1 teaspoon of banana extract instead of real mashed banana you could reduce the net carbs to 1.5g per serving.
 And you could then definitely call it a sugar-free banana pudding as well.

 But let me tell you, there's no comparison between the two.
 I've tested both versions, and the real banana pudding beats the banana extract version hands down.

-It may tell you it's "natural banana extract" on the bottle.
-But it'll always taste fake.
+It may say "natural banana extract" on the bottle.
+But it will always taste fake.

-So, if you really, really love banana pudding (like me!!), real banana is the way to go!
+So, if you really love banana pudding (like me!), real banana is the way to go.

-Here is what you need for this homemade banana pudding recipe:
+Here is what you need for this homemade low carb banana pudding recipe: